Real Estate

 What is the 70% rule in house flipping?

-The 70% rule is a guideline used by house flippers to determine the maximum purchase price.
-It states that you should pay no more than 70% of the After Repair Value (ARV) minus the estimated repair costs.
-For example, if a property's ARV is $300,000 and repairs will cost $50,000, the maximum purchase price should be ($300,000 x 0.70) - $50,000 = $160,000.
-This rule provides a buffer for unexpected costs and ensures a reasonable profit margin.
+The 70% rule states you should pay no more than 70% of the After Repair Value (ARV) minus rehab costs.
+On a home with $330,000 ARV and $50,000 rehab, the maximum purchase price is ($330,000 x 0.70) - $50,000 = $181,000.
+This rule ensures enough margin for profit and unexpected costs.

-What percentage should selling costs be?
+What percentage should I budget for selling costs?